 Experience in the Court Room is Mandatory

 When the life of your child is on the line, you need an experienced defense attorney working with you to see their rights are upheld.
 The prosecution will certainly have battle-tested advocates on their side, shouldn’t you have the same?
-If you want a dedicated legal team, contact the Law Offices of Darwin Overson today.
+If you want a dedicated legal team, contact the Salt Lake City assault lawyers at Overson & Sheen, LLC today.
 Let’s turn what could be the darkest time in your family’s life around for the better.